openxthinking/bullet-docs/docs/customization.md

 ---
 #### Custom code
 If you want to update your theme in the future, we suggest that you do not edit theme files manually or you might lose your edits.
-Instead use the `Custom code` section for your custom CSS & JS code.
+Instead use, `Custom code` section for your custom CSS & JS code.

 - **CSS**: CSS code will be loaded in the site's head and will be available sitewide on all pages. ⚠️ Do not include `<style></style>` tag.
 - **JavaScript**: JavaScript will be loaded in the site's footer and will be available sitewide on all pages. ⚠️ Do not include `<script></script>` tag.